-We periodically enter into interest rate exchange agreements (which we refer to as "interest rate swaps") with various banks to fix the variable rate on a portion of our borrowings under the credit facility to reduce the potential volatility in our interest expense that may result from changes in market interest rates.
-Our interest rate swaps have not been designated as hedges for accounting purposes and have been accounted for on a mark-to-market basis as of, and for the three months ended, March 31, 2018.
-As of March 31, 2019, we had no current or forward-starting interest rate swaps.
+We periodically enter into interest rate swaps with various banks to fix the variable rate on a portion of our borrowings under the credit facility to reduce the potential volatility in our interest expense that could result from changes in market interest rates.
+Our interest rate swaps have not been designated as hedges for accounting purposes and have been accounted for on a mark-to-market basis for the three and nine months ended September 30, 2019.